syarief02/EA_Budak_Ubat/README.md

 Grid Trading: you can switch on/off Grid Trading True or False. if this function is turned off, the EA will transform into a single entry EA.

-AutoConfig: this will automatically adjust your configuration for the pairs other than eurusd using the recommended settings.
+AutoConfig: this is an AI.
+It will automatically adjust the best configuration for any pairs you are using.
+Turn this on and see the magic.
 ```
 ![EA Budak Ubat v1.61](./screenshot/v1.61.png)
 //+------------------------------------------------------------------+